Meet Zang Atangana, or as everyone here knows him – Freddy – a passionate social worker, a “militant” for a cause and most importantly – a human.

 “Communication, promotion of good qualities of people, putting down the labels”.

-How could you describe France in 3 words?
+How would you describe France in 3 words?

 “Social, diverse, hypocritical”

 With whom you would like to drink coffee with?

 “Cheick Anta Diop – historian, anthropologist, scientist , linguist.
 He brought Africans back to their souls.”

 “Any story about Africans always starts about slavery or colonization.
 Cheick Anta Diop discovered that before slavery – we were powerful.
 Big part of his research is about ancient Egypt – he explored that Ancient Egyptians were black and they have built Egyptian Pyramids.
 His research has changed our mentality and made us believe that we can have an impact as well.
 In the western world our history is viewed in this order – first we were monkeys, after – slaves and then we were colonized.
 Because of him, we became humans again.

 He also explained to me, that even though Africa is not colonized anymore, there are a lot of French and American influences.
 After French authorities left Africa, they put their dictators in the position of President, so they still can control the land which is rich with petrolium and other minerals.
 French and American troops are still located in Africa to protect the current regime.
 Secret services kill each new liberal candidate for a President, they create civil wars – all to keep their power and get more money from the countries.